 Danton spent several weeks away from politics, returning in late November 1793 to stand against the escalating Terror.
 Around him in the Convention was gathered a moderate faction, later dubbed the Dantonists or Indulgents.
 Danton and his followers called for a retraction of the Terror, peace negotiations with foreign powers and the restoration of the Declaration of the Rights of Man and Citizen.
 His political opponents responded by raising long-standing allegations about Danton’s corruption and bribe-taking.
 Danton and his followers were linked to the discredited Honore Mirabeau; to a scheme involving forged assignats; and to an insider trading scandal involving the French East India Company.
 Though not directly implicated, there was enough evidence of wrongful dealing to cloud Danton’s reputation and cast doubt on his motives.
 Many believed that Danton was attempting to halt revolutionary change in order to install himself as a political leader, if not a king.

 Gregory Fremont-Barnes, historian

 The backroom conspiracies gathered pace in early 1794.
 Danton and several of his associates were arrested on March 29th and charged with corruption and attempting to restore the monarchy.
 He was thrust before Paris’ Revolutionary Tribunal four days later but it was no one-sided affair: Danton was a creator of the tribunals, one of the revolution’s best lawyers and probably its best orator.
 He drew on his legal cunning and powerful turns of phrase to condemn Robespierre, the deputies of the Convention, the men of the CPS and the Tribunal itself.
 He discredited the evidence raised against him and denounced the proceedings as a political show trial.
 When it seemed that Danton might win the day and gain an acquittal, the Convention began exerting pressure on the Tribunal’s judges.
-Danton was eventually silenced and invariably found guilty.
+Danton was eventually silenced and found guilty.
 On April 5th the ‘Mirabeau of the marketplace’, along with 14 of his political supporters, were sent to the guillotine.
 “My only regret is that I am going before that rat Robespierre” were some of his final words.

 1. Georges Danton was a lawyer turned political figure who became one of the French Revolution’s most influential and significant leaders.